Boeing AH-64 Apache: AH-64B

 In 1991, after Operation Desert Storm, the AH-64B was a proposed upgrade to 254 AH-64As.
 The upgrade would have included new rotor blades, a Global Positioning System (GPS), improved navigation systems and new radios.
 U.S. Congress approved $82M to begin the Apache B upgrade.
 The B program was canceled in 1992.
 The radio, navigation, and GPS modifications were later installed on most AH-64As via other upgrades.

 AH-64C

-Additional funding from Congress in late 1991 resulted in a program to upgrade AH-64As to an AH-64B+ version.
+Additional funding from Congress in late 1991 resulted in a program to upgrade the AH-64As to an AH-64B+ version.
 More funding changed the plan to upgrade to AH-64C, which would include all of the changes to be included in the AH-64D except for mast-mounted radar and newer −700C engine versions.
 However, the C designation was dropped after 1993.
-With AH-64As receiving the newer engine from 1990, the only difference between the AH-64C and the AH-64D was the radar, which could be moved from one aircraft to another; thus the decision was made to simply designate both versions as AH-64D.
+With AH-64As receiving the newer engine from 1990, the only difference between the AH-64C and the AH-64D was the radar, which could be moved from one aircraft to another; thus, the decision was made to simply designate both versions as AH-64D.